 - equities issued by companies included in the Benchmark Index, and/or - equity equivalent securities whose underlying assets are issued by companies included in the index.

-The remainder of the assets may be invested in equities and equity equivalent securities other than those referred to in the core policy, Money Market Instruments, cash, debt securities, futures and forwards.
+The remainder of the assets may be invested in equities and equity equivalent securities other than those referred to in the core policy, Money Market Instruments, debt securities.